-Note: Certain College Panhellenic policies and best practices are further explained in the Resolved to Educate documents provided on the NPC website in the "Resources" section.
+Note: Certain College Panhellenic policies and best practices are further explained in the "Resolved to Educate" documents provided on the NPC website in the "Resources" section.

-The National Panhellenic Conference position statements reflect the collective stance of the 26 NPC member organizations on certain critical topics.
-Approved by a vote of the NPC Board of Directors, they ensure accurate and consistent dissemination of information to media, industry partners, member organizations and members.
+The NPC position statements reflect the collective stance of the 26 NPC member organizations on specific topics of critical importance.
+Approved by the NPC Board of Directors, they ensure the accurate and consistent dissemination of information to media, industry partners, member organizations and members.